HOME | ABOUT | CALENDAR | EMPLOYMENT | BUS SERVICE | CONTACT

 In connection with site and subdivision development, developers are responsible for all costs associated with planning, constructing, installing and testing of all public facilities, stormwater management and erosion control measures required to complete the proposed project.
+In addition, all plan elements necessary for compliance with City Zoning and other Ordinances shall be properly installed.

 In the event that a development defaults on its obligation to complete this work, it may become necessary for the City to assume responsibility.
-To ensure that measures to complete this work could be taken by the City at the developer's expense, a condition of final construction plan approval is the submission of a performance bond with surety, irrevocable letter of credit, cashier's check or any surety form approved by the City Attorney, in an amount sufficient to cover the costs associated with the construction of these improvements.
+To ensure that measures to complete this work could be taken by the City at the developer's expense, a condition of final construction plan approval is the submission of a performance bond with surety, irrevocable letter of credit, cashier's check or other surety form approved by the City Attorney, in an amount reasonably sufficient to cover the costs associated with the construction of these improvements.

 Prior to the release of this performance bond or the acceptance of the public facilities by the City, the developer or owner is also required to submit a maintenance bond in the amount of ten percent (10%) of the construction costs of the public works and water and sewer facilities.
 The maintenance bond shall be good for one year from the date of acceptance of the facilities and shall be used by the City to pay repair expenses of latent defects discovered during said year.